Satish Kaushik death: Farmhouse owner's wife alleges husband's role in actor's death, police initiate inquiry | www.lokmattimes.com

 She further alleged, "When I later asked from him about the money, my husband said that he borrowed the money from Satish ji, but the money went for loss during the Covid period.
 My husband was not in the mood to return the money, he even said that he will use blue pills and Russian girls to do away with Satish Kaushik.
 That's why I have brought this angle to the police for fair investigation".

-On being asked about her earlier complaints against Vikas Balu, she alleged that Vikas as well as his son "raped" her after which she left his house.
+On being asked about her earlier complaints against Vikas Malu, she alleged that Vikas as well as his son "raped" her after which she left his house.

 It is pertinent to note that the minor son of Vikas Malu's first wife had also lodged an FIR against Vikas Malu's second wife under the Protection of Children from Sexual Offences (POSCO) Act.
 The video is also with the police, the police said.